 This course is a continuation of RADS 1001.
 The course content is designed to provide a basis for analyzing radiographic images.
 Included are the importance of minimum imaging standards, discussion of a problem-solving technique for image evaluation and the factors that can affect image quality.
 Actual images will be included for analysis.
-Topics in this course will include exposure technique factors and selection, scatter control, and fluoroscopy.
+Topics in this course will include guidelines for image analysis, introduction to digital radiographic analysis of the pelvis/hip, vertebral column, sternum and ribs, and cranium.